Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island

 We first examine the rate at which quasiparticles enter the island in the absence of any incident signal on the detector.
 Figure~\ref{Figure2}b shows the evolution of one quadrature of the reflected signal $S_{11}$ as a function of the gate offset from the optimal point and the voltage $V_c$ across the converter junction JC.
 As $V_c$ approaches the superconducting gap, a transition from $2e$- to $e$-periodic gate modulation is observed, indicating the onset of quasiparticle poisoning.
 Each data point corresponds to a \SI{1}{\micro\second}-long measurement, with the gate voltage serving as the fast scanning axis.
 When the average time between two parity jumps exceeds the measurement time but remains shorter than the scan duration, random $e$-period shifts appear in the gate response (see overlaid traces in Fig.~\ref{Figure2}b).
 When the poisoning rate surpasses the measurement bandwidth, the island switches rapidly between even and odd parity states, producing an $e$-periodic signal even within a single trace.

 With the detector tuned to the optimal gate bias, we record a series of $S_{11}$ measurements as a function of the converter bias $V_c$.
-Consecutive measurements are separated by \SI{20}{\micro\second} to minimize the influence of the readout tone.
-We determine the optimal phase rotation that encodes the charge parity onto a single quadrature and construct the corresponding histograms as exemplified in the inset of Fig.~\ref{Figure2}c.
+Consecutive measurements are separated by \SI{20}{\micro\second} to minimize spurious parity jumps due to the readout tone.
+We determine the optimal phase rotation that encodes the charge parity onto a single quadrature at optimal $V_g$ and construct the corresponding histograms as exemplified in the inset of Fig.~\ref{Figure2}c.
 At low $V_c$, the histograms exhibit a single Gaussian peak, while as $V_c$ approaches the superconducting gap, they evolve into two well-separated peaks corresponding to the even and odd charge-parity states.
 The double-peak structure is not accurately described by a simple sum of two Gaussian functions; therefore, we employ a thresholding method to extract the probabilities $p_0$ and $p_1$ that the charge parity is even or odd, respectively.
 Because the two distributions partially overlap, the readout error probabilities $\epsilon_i$, corresponding to assigning the opposite outcome $\bar{i}$ when the true parity is $i$, remain significant.
-We develop a minimal model that includes parity switching during the measurement and estimate $\epsilon_0 +\epsilon_1 \approx 0.1$, as detailed in the Supplemental Material.
+We develop a minimal model that includes parity switching during the measurement and estimate $\epsilon_0 +\epsilon_1 \approx 0.1$, as detailed in the Supplementary Materials~\cite{SM}.

 The evolution of $p_1$ with $V_c$ extracted from the histograms is shown in Fig.~\ref{Figure2}c.
 The sharp increase beginning near \SI{400}{\micro\volt} marks the onset of elastic quasiparticle tunneling.
 We attribute the step observed around \SI{370}{\micro\volt} to inelastic tunneling processes involving the absorption of stray photons in a parasitic mode at \SI{13}{\giga\hertz}.
-The probability $p_1$ increases with higher readout power; however, the use of a JPA enables operation at sufficiently low power to suppress this effect.
+The probability $p_1$ increases with higher readout power (see Supplementary Materials~\cite{SM}); however, the use of a JPA enables operation at sufficiently low power to suppress this effect.
 We also observe that $p_1$ varies between cooldowns and depends on the charge environment as it shows clear correlation with the evolution of the periodically measured charge offset.